 So, how can you be a savvy, eco-conscious consumer?

 How to Identify Greenwashing

-Until labeling laws are stricter on claims like “green,” “eco-friendly,” or “sustainable,” it’s important for us as consumers to stay skeptical and do the best that we can to look into a company’s practices.
+Until labeling laws are stricter on claims like “green,” “eco-friendly,” or “sustainable,” it’s important for us to remain skeptical and do our research on the company before making a purchase.